Menstuff® has compiled information and books on reproduction, safer sex and contraception issues.

 What is sex?
 Most people use the word sex to mean sexual intercourse between a man and a woman.
 This is only one aspect of sex.
 It also means male and female - the two sexes.
 Sexual intercourse takes place when the man and woman want to have their bodies close together.
 The man's penis goes inside the woman's vagina.
 When the man and woman love each other, they enjoy sexual intercourse.
 Sperm from the penis gets inside the woman's vagina during intercourse so a baby may begin.
 However, grown-ups often want to have intercourse when they don't want to make a baby.
 So grown-ups often want to have intercourse when they don't want to make a baby.
 So grown-ups can use special methods of birth control to let them enjoy sexual intercourse without making a baby when they aren't ready to care for one.

-intercourse.
-Sometimes people who aren't married have intercourse,
+people have intercourse.
+Sometimes people who aren't married

 Will telling children 'the facts of life' promote sexual experimenting?
 There is no evidence to support this view.
 As in all other areas of life, factual information helps children and adults make wise decisions.
 Without the facts, it's easy to make mistakes and get into trouble.
 Attitudes about sexuality learned at home are helpful when children and youth face decisions about their own behavior.
 Curiosity can lead to sexual experimenting.
 Teaching children facts and helping them to develop healthy attitudes will not prevent all trouble.
 But it can help.